jsforce/jsforce-website/src/partials/document/streaming.html.md

 ## Streaming API

-You can subscribe topic and receive message from Salesforce Streaming API, by using `Streaming-Topic#subscribe(listener)`.
+You can subscribe topic and receive message from Salesforce Streaming API, by using `Streaming#Topic(topicName)` and `Streaming-Topic#subscribe(listener)`.

-Before the subscription, you should insert appropriate PushTopic record (in this example, "InvoiceStatementUpdates") as written in Streaming API guide.
+Before the subscription, you should insert appropriate PushTopic record (in this example, "InvoiceStatementUpdates") as written in [Streaming API guide](http://www.salesforce.com/us/developer/docs/api_streaming/).

 ```javascript
 conn.streaming.topic("InvoiceStatementUpdates").subscribe(function(message) {